-The bottom line is that the Mueller investigation is not only an indictment of Trump and his family, but of any entire economic system.
+The Mueller investigation is not only an indictment of Trump and his family, but of any entire economic system.
 No wonder people are looking for new economic alternatives.

 Americans have developed an odd fascination with wealth.
 Most are not sure how vast amounts of money are accumulated and when it happens to someone, it generates a mysterious fascination about how much luck, personal connections or esoteric knowledge could be bestowed on one person and not another.

 When people see others with vast wealth, it can also raise some serious introspection.
 Why them and not me?
 What did I do wrong?
 Or, is there something they know that I don’t?

 America’s first billionaire and at the time, the richest man in the world, was John D. Rockefeller, the founder of the Standard Oil Company.
 In 1913, his wealth was estimated at $900 million, which was the equivalent to $189.6 billion today.
 In the period before income taxes, his was worth more than Bill Gates, Warren Buffett, and the Walton family combined, according to Wealthymatters.com.

 But, this happened in a different age.
 Rockefeller, a Northern Baptist, attributed his success to a firm belief in God’s benevolence and the teachings of John Wesley, who said, “gain all you can, save all you can, and give all you can.”
 Rockefeller followed this throughout his life and regularly gave 10% of his salary to the church.
 He later expanded on this and became one of the most philanthropic people in U.S. history, establishing foundations and trusts that made large contributions to the University of Chicago, Spelman College, Denison University, University of Chicago, Rockefeller University, Yale, Harvard, Columbia, Brown, Bryn Mawr, Wellesley and Vassar, as well as efforts to advance education and medical research.